 Senate Bill No. 237, introduced by Senator Pressly, aims to amend and reenact various provisions related to industrial and consumable hemp in Louisiana.
 The bill recognizes industrial hemp as an agricultural commodity specifically for industrial uses, such as home and building construction, while also emphasizing the intent to protect public health and safety by prohibiting the production and sale of recreational adult-use intoxicating substances derived from industrial hemp.
-The bill extends the reporting requirements for the state's industrial hemp program for an additional four years, requiring annual status reports that include detailed information on licenses issued to growers and the estimated value of the industrial hemp industry by parish.
+The bill extends the reporting requirements for the state's industrial hemp program for an additional four years, requiring detailed information on the quantity and dollar amount of industrial hemp sold by growers with land under 200 acres, as well as the estimated value of the industry reported by parish.

 SB237 Engrossed: 3:1464(9), 3:1481(1), 3:1482(A), 3:1483(B)(6), 3:1482(E), 3:1483(D)